open-telemetry/opentelemetry-python/docs/getting-started.rst

     propagators.set_global_textmap(B3Format())

-Adding Metrics
+Add Metrics
 --------------

 Spans are a great way to get detailed information about what your application is doing, but what about a more aggregated perspective?
-OpenTelemetry provides supports for metrics, a time series of numbers that might express things such as CPU utilization, request count for an HTTP server, or a business metric such as transactions.
+OpenTelemetry provides support for metrics.
+Metrics are a time series of numbers that might express things such as CPU utilization, request count for an HTTP server, or a business metric such as transactions.

-All metrics can be annotated with labels: additional qualifiers that help describe what subdivision of the measurements the metric represents.
+You can annotate all metrics with labels.
+Labels are additional qualifiers that describe what subdivision of the measurements the metric represents.

-The following is an example of emitting metrics to console, in a similar fashion to the trace example:
+The following example emits metrics to console, similar to the trace example:

 .. literalinclude:: getting_started/metrics_example.py
     :language: python
     :lines: 15-

-The sleeps will cause the script to take a while, but running it should yield:
+The sleep functions will cause the script to take a while, but running it should yield the following output:

 .. code-block:: sh